kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 files during startup, or depend on external services after startup.
 In such cases, you don't want to kill the application, but you don't want to send it requests either.
 Kubernetes provides readiness probes to detect and mitigate these situations.
-A pod with any of it's containers reporting that they are not ready does not receive traffic through Kubernetes Services.
+A pod with any of its containers reporting that they are not ready does not receive traffic through Kubernetes Services.